-London commuters warned of ‘cash mountain’ left on dormant Oyster cards
+London commuters warned of £321 million ‘cash mountain’ left on dormant Oyster cards

 The balances and deposits on Oyster cards that have not been used for at least a year stands at more than £321 million, TfL figures show.

-Ms Pidgeon went on: “The total amount left on dormant Oyster cards is soaring, almost certainly in part due to the increasing number of people who have switched to contactless payment.
+"The total amount left on dormant Oyster cards is soaring, almost certainly in part due to the increasing number of people who have switched to contactless payment," Ms Pidgeon said.

 “TfL never stops bombarding us with advertisements and information campaigns, but highlighting this cash mountain is one issue that they remain incredibly quiet about.